Top 12 things to know before buying a composting toilet.

 5. Is it a urine diverting design?
 The better toilets separate urine from solids.
 Urine is practically sterile, and very easy to dispose of safely.
 Solids begin drying out quickly, lose odor, and also become easy to dispose of.
 When you combine urine and feces in one tank, it becomes much more difficult.
 You might need powerful heaters.

 6. What do I do with the solid waste?
-You need to think about this carefully, because human solid waste can pollute the water and make people sick.
+You need to think about this carefully, because human waste can pollute the water and make people sick if not properly managed.
 Store the waste in a compost bin outside (I like the rotating bins).
-Choose a bin that is sealed, and cannot leach any liquid on to the ground (but is not airtight).
+Ideally choose a bin that is sealed and cannot leach any liquid on to the ground (but is not airtight – there must be good ventilation).
 Ideally you will have 2 bins.
 Once the first bin is full (and that can take a year or more depending on the number of users), start using the second bin.
 When the second bin is full, the contents of the first bin can be placed on non edible plants.

 7. How will I vent it?
 Vent it through the wall or roof.
-Most of what you need should be supplied with the toilet.
+Most of what you need should be supplied with the toilet for a basic installation.
+Extra pipe can be purchased locally if needed.

 8. How will I get rid of the urine?
-Urine can go into a gray water system (with the shower or sink water), or it can be drained into a rock pit.
+Urine can go into a gray water system (with the shower or sink water), or it can be drained into a rock pit, such as a French drain.

 9. How often will I empty it?
-The smaller composting toilets like The Nature’s Head for 2 people need to be emptied every 3-4 weeks with full time use.
-The larger toilets like the Separett will be emptied about every 3-4 weeks with 4 people using full time.
-This varies with the amount of toilet paper that is used.
+For two people: the smaller composting toilets for vans and RVs need to be emptied frequently.
+Probably every week or even more often.
+The larger toilets like the Thinktank will be emptied about every 3-4 weeks .
+This varies with the amount of toilet paper that is used, and whether of not a cover material is added.

 10. Is there excellent service and support?
 Customer service and support is critical when buying a composting toilet.
 Make sure you can reach the appropriate people directly and easily.
+(This seems almost impossible these days).
 You will have questions.
 It’s best to buy from someone specializing in composting toilets, rather than a hardware store, or someone selling all kinds of products.
 You need expertise here.
 It’s critical to get the right toilet, and to install it properly.
-A person that also sells solar panels and tiny home gear may not have the requisite knowledge.

 If you have other questions on composting toilets, please let me know.